koompi/koompi.org/content/basic/Search and Find/searchfind.en.md

 # search related keywords
 keywords: ["induct", "instate"]
 ---
 In this tutorial, we'll look at the `commands` and how you can quickly use it to **locate** files in your filesystem.
-Finding file  is a powerful utility capable of locating files anywhere on your system including mounted drives and removable storage, processing regular expressions, and even running other commands on those files.
-Fortunately, only a few simple options are needed to provide most users with all the capability they need.
+Finding files is a powerful utility capable of locating files anywhere on your system including mounted drives and removable storage, processing regular expressions, and even running other commands on those files.
+Fortunately, only a few simple options are needed to provide most users with all the capabilities they need.

 ----
 ----